ENAAXXXI/ENAAXXXI.github.io/index.md

 **IBAN**: PT50 0035 0194 00003196330 71 <br>
 **BIC/SWIFT**: CGDIPTPL

 A proof of payment should be sent to to [enaaxxxi@gmail.com](mailto:enaaxxxi@gmail.com).
 Please include your name and institute in the e-mail if you are sending the proof with a different e-mail that what was used for the registration.
-For more information see the [**registration**{: style="color: steelblue; opacity: 1.00; font-size: larger; text-decoration: underline"}](./registration_gform.md) page.
+For more information see the <a href=registration_gform style="color: steelblue; opacity: 1.00; font-size: larger; text-decoration: underline"> registration </a>page.

 For any questions/comments/doubts please, do not hesitate to contact the VOC: [enaaxxxi@gmail.com](mailto:enaaxxxi@gmail.com).